Drying and Storing Firewood

 In cool maritime areas the firewood should be placed on small poles or boards to keep it off the wet ground.
 The USDA Forest Products Laboratory has several publications on firewood storage and insect pests.

-Use firewood cut within a 50 miles of where it is burned to prevent transport of wood decay organisms into the area.
+Use firewood cut within 50 miles of where it is burned to help prevent transport of wood decay organisms into the area.
 Bring firewood into the house the day or day before it will be burned.
 Firewood should not be stored in the house.
 Never burn wood treated with pesticides, including wood preservatives.

 Wood ash contains calcium carbonate (about 25%) and potash (less than10%).
 Both calcium carbonate and potash supply essential plant nutrients and will raise the soil pH when wood ash is added to the soil.
 It is impossible to state how much wood ash is safe to add to garden soil but 20 pounds of wood ash per 100 square feet should not create a problem.